BlueInterlude/es-de-linux-custom-systems/README.md

 ## Affiliation

 This repository is in **no way** affiliated with the ES-DE team.
 The repository and files provided here are provided and created by another everyday ES-DE user.
-You may examine the files included this repository in any web browser by clicking on the respective files in the file list and validate their contents prior to downloading.
+You may examine the files included this repository in any web browser by clicking on the respective files in the file list and validating their contents prior to downloading.